Vyral/base-template/_posts/2017-12-19-happy-holidays-from-the-margolis-team.md

 youtube_code: M2BYEwP2jzQ
 ---

 {% include youtube.html %}

-Aloha and happy holidays from beautiful Kaua’i!
+Aloha and happy holidays from beautiful Kaua’i\!

 **My wife and I have been very blessed to have helped people find or sell homes for the past 13 years.&nbsp;**Whether people come to Kaua’i for retirement, to find a slower pace of life, or to find a more exciting life hiking, biking, surfing, and golfing in this beautiful area, it’s a place where families come together to make memories for a lifetime.